Jesus is Lord of the Sabbath

 Heb 4:9 YLT there doth remain, then, a sabbatic rest to the people of God,

 The Greek words ‘katapausis’ and ‘katapauo' meaning ‘rest’ were used constantly in Hebrews 4.
-On one occasion, however, in Hebrews 4:9 the Greek word ‘sabbatismos’ was used instead, thereby differentiating between physical rest and the believer's Sabbath rest found in Jesus.
+However, on one occasion in Hebrews 4:9 the Greek word ‘sabbatismos’ was used instead, thereby differentiating between physical rest and the believer's Sabbath rest found in Jesus.

 A Quote from Adam Clarke’s Commentary on the Bible